Code of Ethics

 Business entertainment must be moderately scaled and clearly intended to create understanding and goodwill among business partners.
 As a general guideline, business entertainment in the form of meals and beverages is acceptable as long as it is not lavish and does not become routine.

 What is acceptable practice in the commercial business environment may be illegal or against the policies of federal, state or local governments.
-Therefore, no gifts or business entertainment of any kind may be given to any government employee without the prior approval of the General Counsel.
+Therefore, no gifts or business entertainment of any kind may be given to any government employee without the prior approval of both your supervisor and the General Counsel.

 Your business expenses must be authorized and accurately documented and submitted in accordance with the Company's Travel and Expense Policy.
 Your supervisor should be consulted if you not sure whether a certain expense is legitimate.